Insurance, Annual Fee, Business Plan

 We use the AMSA provided insurance policies.

 Details of the Feb 2019 – Feb 2022 policies, some 2021 items and related information are below.
 Firstly read the FAQs.
 It would seem that most of our activities are covered including exercises, bike riding, walking, excursions and even public BBQ fund raising.
 However some things are not.
 Note the public liability policy excludes coverage for caving, abseiling, rockclimbing, hunting and use of live ammunition, and zorbing, etc

 You must seek medical assistance and use Medicare services before seeking any insurance claims through the Shed policy

 The first 3 items below cover items of interest to us.
-Note the first is an extracted version of Items 9 & 10 from the FAQ below it
+Note the “Summary of Activities of Interest to Melba Shed” is an extracted version of Items 9 & 10 from the FAQ below it.

-Folder of AMSA Policy Docs 2019-20 – Note these are all hard reading
+Folder of AMSA Insurance Docs 2019-20 – Note these are all hard reading

 On the 9th Feb 2015 the Shed was advised by Yvette Berry that the ACT Government had approved a grant to the Shed.
 It as $5,700.
 It was be used to buy a new laptop to be used for presentations etc plus provision of secure storage and storage shelves at the back of the room under the overhead screen.
 It was also used to part fund purchase of a modern large screen TV and miscellaneous items

 The Shed was successful in receiving a small grant of $2,500 from the Federal Government round of Volunteer Grants for 2009.
 These funds were used to purchase an overhead projector and screen for use by Shed members and visitors